J-0-3/pktbuilder/README.md

 PKTBuilder currently only supports Linux, but Windows support will be added very soon.

+## Currently Implemented Protocols

+PKTBuilder currently has implementations of:
+- Ethernet
+- IPv4
+- TCP
+- UDP
+- ICMP
+- ARP

+## Roadmap

+Protcols which will be implemented in the future include:
+- DNS
+- DHCP
+- HTTP
+- FTP
+- IPv6
+- AX.25

+Further features I aim to add include:
+- Windows support
+- Packet decoding
+- Sending packets at various layers
+- Utility functions for certain protocols (such as performing the TCP 3-way handshake)

 ## Installation

 While precompiled static binaries are available, it is recommended that you